Clinical-Genomics/MIP/documentation/Setup.md

 #### *Note*
 If you do not supply these parameters MIP will create these from scratch using the supplied "latest" supported capture kit ".bed" file and the supplied human reference genome as template.

-#### ANNOVAR:
-The choosen Annovar databases are downloaded before use if lacking in the annovar/humandb directory using Annovars built-in download function.

-#### *Note*
-This applies only to the supported annovar databases.
-Supply flag ``--annovarSupportedTableNames`` to list the MIP supported databases.

 [Pedigree file]: https://github.com/henrikstranneheim/MIP/tree/master/templates/643594-miptest_pedigree.yaml
 [Configuration file]: https://github.com/henrikstranneheim/MIP/blob/master/templates/mip_config.yaml
 [BWA]: https://github.com/lh3/bwa